 Had you heard about Copper Canyon?
 Where?
 Are these the kinds of places you like to see when traveling?
 What about the Tarahumaras (or Raramuri), had you heard about them?
 Would you like to visit this place?
 Please share your thoughts with us in the comments section below and this post too if you like it!

 My visit to Copper Canyon was part of a fam trip with the Chihuahua Tourism Bureau.
 I was not told to write this article or open my jaw in amazement when looking around, and the opinions in it are all my own.
-Hotel Mansion Tarahumara is a great place to stay but you can also try to get a room with a hotel discount.
+My stay in Hotel Mansion Tarahumara was also complimentary.